yyq1031/Study-Buddy/README.md

     After the dashboard is loaded, find the AI keys generation on the left navigation bar.

-    Download and get `firebase-server-account.json` from https://tinyurl.com/lifehackjson.
+    Download and get `firebase-server-account.json` from the google drive folder provided in the "Other Files" field.

     Move `firebase-server-account.json` to `server` directory.